-Many of us take up running in a bid to relieve some of the daily stresses and strains we feel in life as it releases endorphins and gives us the boost we need to tackle pressure.
-As this hobby becomes a passion, you will find that you want to know how fast you ran, how your heart performed as well as where you ran and the landscape of those places, for example.
+Many of us take up running in a bid to relieve some of the daily stresses and strains we feel in life.
+It releases endorphins and gives us the boost we need to tackle pressure.
+So, as this hobby becomes a passion, you’ll find that you want to know how fast you ran, how your heart performed as well as where you went and the landscape of those places, for example.
 Garmin offers the perfect solution.

-To do all of this you will need a watch that can monitor your progress and so we have reviewed the Garmin Fenix 6 and Garmin Forerunner 945 so that you can pick the perfect one for runners.
+To do all of this, you’ll need a watch that can monitor your progress and so we have reviewed the Garmin Fenix 6 and Garmin Forerunner 945 so that you can pick the perfect one for runners.
 If you are looking for a top of the line solar model have a look at the new Garmin Fenix 6x Pro Solar and also the Instinct Solar models.

-What Do the Fenix 6 and Forerunner 945 Look Like?
+What Do the Garmin Fenix 6 and Forerunner 945 Look Like?

-Interestingly, these two watches look incredibly similar in size when you put them next to one another.
-However, the physical appearance of the watches is different as the Fenix has a metal rim with exposed screws whereas the Forerunner 945 is less in your face with an all-black plastic case that looks sleek and sophisticated.
+Interestingly, these two watches look similar in size when you put them side by side.
+However, the appearances of the watches are different.
+The Fenix has a metal rim with exposed screws whereas the Forerunner 945 is less brazen, with an all-black plastic case that is sleek and sophisticated.

-Both watches have comfortable silicone bands that suit the watch and feel great on your wrist.
-They can be removed and changed for other bands, but there aren’t many options on the market at this point in time, so you’ll probably find that you will need to stick with the original ones.
+Both watches have comfortable silicone bands that match the aesthetic and feel great on your wrist.
+They can be easily swapped for other bands, but there aren’t many options on the market right now so you’ll probably end up sticking with the original ones.

-How Heavy Is the Fenix 6 and Forerunner 945?
+How Heavy Is the Garmin Fenix 6 and Forerunner 945?

-The Fenix 6 weighs in at 80 grams which makes it noticeable when it is on your wrist.
-However, it’s not so heavy that you can’t use it for everyday functions.
-Just expect to know it is there when you are at the gym or working out.
+The Fenix 6 weighs in at 80 grams, which is noticeable on your wrist.
+It’s not so heavy that you can’t use it for everyday tasks, however.
+Just expect to know it’s there when you are at the gym or working out.

-The Forerunner 945 weighs in at a small 50 grams, and this makes enough of a difference to ensure that you don’t realise you have it on at any point in the day.
-The great thing about having a lightweight model is that you can track without even knowing it is on!
+The Forerunner 945 weighs in at a smaller 50 grams.
+This makes enough of a difference that you’ll notice it far less, if even at all!
+The great thing about opting for a lightweight model is that you can track without even acknowledging its presence.

 - Premium GPS running/triathlon smartwatch with music

-What Is the Screen Like On the Fenix 6 and Forerunner 945?
+What Is the Screen Like On the Garmin Fenix 6 and Forerunner 945?

 The screen is 14.7mm thick on the Fenix 6, and it offers a 260-pixel resolution on a screen that is 1.3 inches big.
-This is big enough to use with ease but small enough that it doesn’t take over your wrist and look silly when you wear it.
+Big enough to use with ease and small enough that it doesn’t take up too much real estate on your wrist.

 The Forerunner 945 is slimmer at 13.7mm and offers a 240-pixel resolution on a 1.2-inch screen.
-The size difference between the two is minimal, and the Forerunner 945 is not let down by it’s slightly smaller stature.
+The size difference between the two is minimal.
+The Forerunner 945 is not let down by it’s slightly smaller stature.

 How Good Is the Battery Life On the Fenix 6 and Forerunner 945?

 However, the Fenix also offers a GPS with Music mode and employing that will reduce your battery life down to 10 hours maximum usage.
-The great thing about the Fenix is that you can further customise your experience so that you can turn off battery draining features that you don’t want to use, resulting in better battery life.
+The fantastic thing about the Fenix is that you can customise your experience by turning off battery-draining features you don’t need, resulting in better battery life.

 How Easy Is It To Use the Fenix 6 and Forerunner 945?

-As with the battery life, the user experience is very similar between these two models, and you will find that the button menus are easy to access.
-Each watch has three buttons to the left and two on the right that are easy to use and respond well.
+As with the battery life, the user experience is very similar between these two models.
+You will find the button menus are easy to access.
+Each watch has three buttons to the left and two on the right that are easy to use and responsive.

-There is a wide range of watch faces to pick from, and you can customise the display on both watches to personalise the user experience fully.
+There is a wide range of watch faces to pick from.
+You can customise the display on both watches to fully personalise your user experience.

 What Can the Fenix 6 and Forerunner 945 Track?

 The great thing about these Garmin watches is that they can track a huge amount of activities, making them the perfect partner for any avid sportsperson.
-If you find that it doesn’t cover the activity you were looking for then you can use the custom activity maker so that you are able to track everything you do.
+If you find it doesn’t cover the activity you were looking for, you can use the custom activity maker so you are able to track everything you do.

 In addition to both watches offering a comprehensive range of activity tracking, the Fenix 6 also comes with some activities pre-loaded for ease of use, including mountain biking, tactical and jumpmaster.